azrieltomas/8mm-Digitaliser/README.md

 Additional smoothing can be done with vidstab but I found it not worth it.
 There are plenty of online resources available for using ffmpeg and vidstab.

 ![Example final output](images/007_output.gif)\
-a few seconds of the final output, scaled down and trimmed and converted to a gif
+*A few seconds of the final output, scaled down and trimmed and converted to a gif*

 It is not a perfect solution, but it is good enough for now.